Notable People

 Being the chosen successor can look like prestige from the outside.
 In practice it is often a trap.

 Programs built around legendary coaches usually discover that the legend has left behind impossible comparison points, a nervous donor base, impatient fans, and a roster model that may already be out of date.
 Jon Scheyer inherited exactly that problem at Duke.
 The archived AmazingJews post captured the ceremonial moment in 2021 when he was named the next head coach.
-It did not yet know whether he would become a placeholder, a caretaker, or a genuine force.
+It did not yet know whether he would become a placeholder, a caretaker, or a serious force.

 By April 2026, that question had been answered.